ostrosco/passpartout_printer/README.md

     -w, --mouse-wait <WAIT>    Specify the time to wait between mouse actions
 ```

+Pressing Left Control + Space will pause or resume printing.

 # Deciding on a Wait Time

 The speed in which passpartout_printer can draw to the easel is limited by the